JCordara/competitive-parking-simulator/docs.md

 Components inherit from the `BaseComponent` interface, which only implements a virtual destructor.
 Components must also implement a static `getType` method that returns the appropriate `ComponentEnum` value.
-The `ComponentEnum` enum has a value for each component type.
+The `ComponentEnum` enum has a value for each component type, which you are free to add to.

 Components and entities should be able to communicate through the event system (see below).
 If needed, we can look into adding other methods of communication.